thevarunsharma/ColorGame/README.md

 # colorgame
+My first web development project using JavaScript and JQuery<br/>
+How to Play?<br/>
-My first web development project using JavaScript and JQuery &lt;br/>How to Play?&lt;br/> -Choose the color corresponding to the RGB value shown.
+-Choose the color corresponding to the RGB value shown.